We tested the best long lasting dog chews 2024 to keep your dog busy

 What’s the best way to store dog chews?

-Dog chews are often used for intermittent or supplemental feeding, so the best way to ensure they last longer is to pack them away in a clean, airtight container and only hand them out when you want to distract your dog.
+Dog chews are often used for intermittent or supplemental feeding, so the best way to ensure they last longer is to pack them away in a clean, airtight container (check out our guide to the best pet food containers) and only hand them out when you want to distract your dog.

 You should also keep any unused chews stored in their packet.
 Just make sure it remains sealed or, again, is placed in an airtight container to prevent bacterial growth.
 After all, most food goes off when exposed to the air.